The Singles Network Ministries

 DONNA: “I like my independence and prefer to be alone.
 I can do what I want and go where I want.
 I love it.”

 learned that I am very selfish.
-This selfishness leads to blindness, blind to others’ needs.
+This selfishness leads to blindness, being blind to others’ needs.
 Even though there are days that I remember my "independence" and want it back, God also reminds me of how much better off I am to stay.
 I have grown closer to not only my mom but also to the Lord.
 And that was the goal in all of this, right?

 Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms (1 Peter 4:10).